09 Feb 2019

 You can grant Full Disk Access to Terminal, but it is very coarse grained: all Unix commands, all file system files -- or none.

-There is a "Privacy database" which controls what apps can access certain facilities.
+The "Privacy database" that controls what apps can access certain facilities has been extended in Mojave.

 The database restricts what apps can reference things like Location Services, the camera, the microphone, contacts, photos, etc.